 MAKING THE FILLING

 Mix in a bowl all the ingredients and rest in the fridge until needed.

 Drain, toss with sauce, garnish with basil or parsley.
-Sprinkle Parmesan cheese on top and serve.
+Sprinkle Parmigiano Reggiano on top and serve.

 TORTELLINI, TORTELLONI OR TORTELLACCI what's the difference?

 TORTELLINI are tiny and they are stuffed with meat.
 They are served in a brodo (soup).

 TORTELLONI are based on a 5-6 cm square of pasta.
 They are stuffed with cheese traditionally served in a sage and butter sauce.